3 Types of Car Leather and How to Identify Them

 1. PVC

-As you have probably read from our article A Guide to Car Leather Upholstery in Singapore, PVC is the most affordable option on the market.
-This material is made out of a fabric base topped with a layer of Polyvinyl Chloride (thus the name PVC) which is a synthetic plastic polymer.
-PVC is usually requested for pick-up trucks, vans and rental cars which have to endure heavy duty use.
+PVC is the most affordable option on the market.
+It is made out of a fabric base topped with a layer of Polyvinyl Chloride (thus the name PVC) which is a synthetic plastic polymer.
+It is the go-to option for commercial vehicles and rental fleets that need durability without the cost.

 Look & Feel